St Leonard’s Church, Birdingbury, supporting the Rugby Winter Night Shelter

-This is our third year supporting St Matthews and St Oswald’s Church (known as M2O) in Rugby with their night shelter commitment on Thursday nights.
-Last year we cooked and helped on two occasions and this year we are very delighted to be able to support on four evenings.
-We can only do this with our band of fabulous volunteers who enjoy coming along.
+We are supporting St Matthews and St Oswald’s Church (known as M2O) in Rugby with their night shelter commitment on Thursday nights.
 Normally 6 of us attend from 6.30pm to 10.00pm, when the overnight shift takes over.
 One of our regular helpers, Alex writes:

 ‘I am pleased to be among a group of villagers representing Birdingbury at the Night Shelter in Rugby, coordinated by local charity Hope4.

 Each night of the week, between December and March, a different church in Rugby hosts a night shelter for 15 people who would otherwise be sleeping rough or lodging on friends’ sofas and the like, and St Leonards has put together a team to help once a month.